 - Co-Author, "How Art Collectors Can Stay Out of Tax Trouble in New York," Forbes, May 2016

 - Co-Author, "Recent Policy Shift Requires Taxpayers to "Reevaluate Decisions Made as to Previously Undisclosed Offshore Accounts and Assets," Withers, July 2015

-- Moderator, "Gift Tax Returns & IRS Examination: Challenges and Pitfall of Practitioners," New England IRS Representation Conference 2016, November 2016
+- Moderator, "Gift Tax Returns and IRS Examination: Challenges and Pitfall of Practitioners," New England IRS Representation Conference 2016, November 2016

 - Panelist, "Trends and Pitfalls in the Age of Tax Transparency," Hong Kong, 2016

 - Presenter, "Singapore in the Spotlight, the US Campaign against Undeclared Offshore Accounts" J. Safra Sarasin Trust Company, Singapore, May 2016